 It's hard to know how much of these chemicals you breathe in when you vape.
 The levels are usually lower in e-cigarettes than regular cigarettes.
 But some studies show that high-voltage e-cigarettes have more formaldehyde and other toxins than standard e-cigarettes.

-Also, some chemicals in e-cigarettes can irritate the airways in your lungs.
+Also, some chemicals such as diacetyl, formaldehyde, and acrolein in e-cigarettes can irritate the airways in your lungs.
 This can cause problems.
-Studies have found that flavorings like cinnamon can cause inflammation of lung cells.
+Studies have found that flavorings like cinnamon can also cause inflammation of lung cells.
 But more research is needed to understand the long-term health risks of vaping.

 One chemical in some e-cigarette flavorings is a buttery-flavored one called diacetyl.
 It's been linked to a serious lung disease called bronchiolitis obliterans.
 It's also known as popcorn lung.

 The disease gets its name because people working in a microwave popcorn factory got sick with serious lung problems from breathing in diacetyl.
 It was being used to flavor popcorn, caramel, and dairy products.
 The way the chemical is breathed in with e-cigarettes is a lot like the way the workers at the microwave popcorn plants inhaled it.

 The chemical can cause a dry cough that won't go away.
 It also causes shortness of breath, wheezing, headache, fever, aches, and other health problems.
 The vapors also can irritate your eyes, skin, nose, and throat.

 Diacetyl scars the tiny air sacs in your lungs.
 That makes your airways thick and narrow.